University of Kragujevac, Faculty of Economics and Business: Publications

-Publishing Centre of the Faculty of Economics was founded in 1998 as a separate organizational unit of the Faculty of Economics.
-It has published magazines, books, studies, monographs, practicums, etc. The mission of the centre is to make available to its customers superior knowledge and research results in the fields of theoretical economics, finance, banking, international economics, mathematics, business informatics, statistics, marketing, management, organization, tourism, business finance, accounting and other areas and discipline.
-It publishes the journal Economic Horizons, as well as the proceedings from two conferences regularly organized by the Faculty of Economics - "Institutional changes as a determinant of economic development of Serbia" and "Contemporary Issues in Economics, Business and Management".
-Centre annually publishes printed monograph with the papers written by the professors of the Faculty of Economics.
+Publishing Centre of the FEB was founded in 1998 as a separate organizational unit of the FEB.
+It publishes magazines, books, studies, monographs, practicums, etc. The mission of the centre is to make available to its customers superior knowledge and research results in the fields of theoretical economics, finance, banking, international economics, mathematics, business informatics, statistics, marketing, management, organization, tourism, business finance, accounting and other areas and discipline.
+It publishes the journal Economic Horizons, as well as the proceedings from three conferences regularly organized by the FEB - "Institutional Changes as a Determinant of Economic Development of Serbia", "Contemporary Issues in Economics, Business and Management", and "Accounting Knowledge as a Determinant of Economic and Social Progress".
+Centre annually publishes printed monograph with the papers written by the professors of the FEB.

 Economic Horizons is a scientific journal that publishes the results of theoretically, methodologically, and applicatively valid research conducted in relevant areas of economics, business economics, and management.
 The papers published in the journal are double-blind reviewed, containing previously unpublished results of scientifically grounded, practically useful, and socially responsible research projects, conducted in key spheres of economics and management.
-The journal is categorized as a scientific journal of national significance on the list of the Ministry of Education, Science and Technological Development of the Republic of Serbia.
+The journal is categorized as a scientific journal of national significance on the list of the Ministry of Science, Technological Development and Innovation of the Republic of Serbia.
 The journal is also indexed in several scientific databases, including: Scopus (since October 2020), DOAJ (since March 2015), ProQuest - ABI/INFORM (since November 2013), Cabell's Directories (since October 2013), Index Copernicus (since September 2013), EconLit (since March 2013), EBSCO (since January 2013), and Ulrich's Periodicals Directory (since November 2012).
 The journal is published three times a year, in paper form and electronically, in Serbian and English.
 Journal's editor-in-chief is Professor Vladimir Mihajlović.

-International Cooperation
+International cooperation

-The Faculty has a highly developed co-operation with a large number of foreign universities and institutes.
+The FEB has a highly developed co-operation with a large number of foreign universities and institutes.
 Among these institutions most notable are: